Cover photo by Neels Jackson.

 Behaviour

-Conspicuous as it sits prominently in the open on reeds or other similar perches.
-The Common Tigertail hunts from a perch.
-They return to their post after each foray to chase down prey or a potential rival.
+The Common Tigertail is conspicuous as it sits prominently in the open on reeds or other similar perches.
+It hunts from a perch, returning to their post after each foray to chase down prey or a potential rival.
 The flight is swift and powerful.
-They often skypoint during the heat of the day to reduce the amount of the body in direct sunlight.
+The Common Tigertail often skypoints during the heat of the day to reduce the amount of the body in direct sunlight.
 Females and non-breeding males are mostly found further from the water.
+Females are seen less frequently than males.

 Status and Conservation